besil/AuroraGraphManager/README.md

 Quickstart
 ==================

-In Aurora, nodes and edges has an unique identifier.
+In Aurora, nodes and edges have an unique identifier.
 For nodes, it's supplied by the programmer, while edges are automatically indexed.
 Nodes can have a float attribute, while edge have a default weight 1f.

 Creating a graph is trivial: